Geography of Greece

 Greece is a country in Southeastern Europe, on the Balkan Peninsula.
 It is bordered to the north by Albania, North Macedonia and Bulgaria; to the east by Turkey, and is surrounded to the east by the Aegean Sea, to the south by the Cretan and the Libyan seas, and to the west by the Ionian Sea which separates Greece from Italy.

-The country consists of an extremely rough, mountainous, peninsular mainland jutting out into the Mediterranean Sea at the southernmost tip of the Balkans, and two smaller peninsulas projecting from it:

-the Chalkidiki and the Peloponnese, which is joined to the mainland by the Isthmus of Corinth.
-Greece also has many islands, of various sizes, the largest being Crete, Euboea, Lesvos, Rhodes, Chios, Kefalonia, and Corfu; groups of smaller islands include the Dodecanese and the Cyclades.
-According to the CIA World Factbook, Greece has 13,676 km of coastline, the largest in the Mediterranean Basin.
+The country consists of a mostly mountainous, peninsular mainland jutting out into the Mediterranean Sea at the southernmost tip of the Balkan Peninsula, and a large number of islands, the largest being Crete, Euboea, Lesvos, Rhodes, Chios, Kefalonia, and Corfu; groups of smaller islands include the Dodecanese and the Cyclades.
+Smaller peninsulas projecting from the mainland include the Chalkidiki and the Peloponnese, which is joined to the mainland by the Isthmus of Corinth.

 Greece's latitude ranges from 35°N to 42°N and its longitude from 19°E to 28°E. As a result of this and its physical geography, the country has considerable climatic variation.